 Snipcart vs. Selz review of important distinctions

-With its buy buttons, Selz makes it easy to sell on social channels—be it Facebook (full store offered), Twitter or Pinterest.
+With its buy buttons, Selz makes it easy to sell on social channels—be it Facebook (full store offered) or Instagram.
 If social marketing generates lots of engagement from your audience, this could be a great feature for you.
 And that's something Snipcart doesn't offer.

 Don't get us wrong: we are interested in developing social selling features!
-But we're waiting on demands from active and potential users to do so (0 since 2013).
-As a small bootstrapped team, we have to commit ourselves to prioritizing features requested by most merchants.
+But we're waiting on an increasing demand from active and potential users to do so.
+As a small bootstrapped team, we have to commit ourselves to prioritize features requested by most merchants.